252hp 350Nm 8-speed ZF

 Top speed: 240 km/h

-The latest BMW X3 is now about the size of the 1999’s first ever X5 that was marketed as a large family SUV.
+The latest BMW X3 is now about the size of the 1999’s debut X5 that was marketed as a large family SUV.
 That is some context as to how much cars have grown in just ten years.
 An exterior that is dominated by huge front grills takes unnecessary much attention or looking more like a swine than ever.
 With a sleek body design as a whole, the new X3 possess considerable goods looks in the world of sport utilities.

 In the cockpit, things look very familiar to BMW owners where everything is easily found even if you’re not one. iDrive is easier than ever to pilot about by being swift, responsive and user-friendly oriented.
 BMW voice is included as standard where an operator will be able to help you keying in destination on your command because your time is too precious or call the ambulance after you’ve crashed, with a foreign accent.
-The seats are wrapped in Vernasca leather which is meant for durability and cost saving measures instead of feeling the goodness of genuine leather that are more prone to scratches.
+The seats are wrapped in Vernasca leather which is meant for durability and cost saving measures instead of feeling the goodness of genuine leather that is prone to scratches.

-At a price tag of around 300 thousand ringgit, the X3 come with a peace of mind 5-year servicing and warranty but this trend if becoming of a norm which causes long waiting in-line service schedules.
+At a price tag of around 300 thousand ringgit, the X3 come with a peace of mind 5-year servicing and warranty but this trend is becoming a norm which causes long waiting in-line service schedules.
 If you are one who cares for safety for your family and do not wish to swerves for potholes, the 2018’s BMW X3 is hard to fault.